 When you think about it, paying a little to reach a warm audience is probably going to get better results than paying to reach people who’ve never heard of you.

 So while everyone is talking about trying to increase their organic reach, you can take comfort in knowing you can easily reach most of your existing audience for a fraction of the ad spend.

+Don’t let perfectionism keep you from getting out there and trying.
 We like to say perfectionism is procrastination in high heels.
 It’s okay to learn a little as you go, as long as you get started.

 The core of effective social media marketing for small businesses evolves around providing high-quality content in a consistent way.
 Consistent doesn’t necessarily mean “a lot”.
 It’s essential that you find a rhythm that works both for your audience and for you to keep providing value in an interesting, entertaining way.
 Engage in conversation with them.
 Use trial and error; it’s ok to make mistakes!

 A solid social media marketing strategy for small business owners is an essential part of your long-term success.
 If you have a strong plan in place, you won’t waste hours of your precious time trying to figure out what to do about your social channels.

 How are you going to start your small business social media strategy?
 Which platforms do you think your audience is active on the most?
 We’d love to hear your thoughts in the comments.